SnekExpander/PE/index.md

 If I can't start with lengthwork in 5 minutes, I won't start my routine at all, so this is essential for me.

-I also tried different compression devices, but I don't feel the same uniform stretch and compared to vac hanging.
-They also need regular controlling, set pausing and re-oxygenation compared to vacuum hanging/extending.
+I also tried different compression devices, but I don't feel the same uniform stretch and compared to vac hanging, they also need regular controlling, set pausing and re-oxygenation.

 I just want to set and forget, so I can attach my member to my under desk pulley and continue working at my PC.
 This is the best way for me to keep a regular routine.
 Not trying to make compression devices look bad, but it's just not for me.